CS126SP20/Cinder-Othello/DEVELOPMENT.md

 ---

- - **04/19/20** Set up sqlite3 and sqlite_modern_cpp libraries with project
+ - **04/19/20** Set up sqlite3 and sqlite_modern_cpp libraries with project.
    - [x] Still need to update schemas and test query entering data

  - **04/20/20** Updated schema for database and got queries working

- - **04/21/20** Add method to print text to Cinder screen
+ - **04/21/20** Add method to print text to Cinder screen.
    - [x] Need to figure out how to display an image on to the screen; currently getting errors

- - **04/22/20** Got game board png to become visible on the screen and learned how to display circles for the game
+ - **04/22/20** Got game board png to become visible on the screen and learned how to display circles for the game.
     - [x] Need to figure out how to place circles at certain spots on the board when the player clicks

- - **04/23/2020** Created a 2D vector to represent the board state and populated it with blank strings initially to represent empty tiles
+ - **04/23/2020** Created a 2D vector to represent the board state and populated it with blank strings initially to represent empty tiles.
     - [x] Need to figure out how to have pieces display when the user clicks a certain tile; have figured out the logic for this, now I need to implement